Harry-Linner/2025ADS/project4/report.md

 ## 4. Conclusions and Further Improvements

-Our DP solution efficiently solves the problem with a time complexity of $O(\lfloor(max-min)/m\rfloor \times n \times \log n)$, performing better than brute-force methods.
+&nbsp;&nbsp;&nbsp;&nbsp;Our DP solution efficiently solves the problem with a time complexity of $O(\lfloor(max-min)/m\rfloor \times n \times \log n)$, performing better than brute-force methods.
 It handles large inputs up to $n = 10^5$ and is validated by experimental results.

-Future improvements could focus on memory optimization through methods like rolling arrays, and exploring alternative data structures or other state representation ways for further performance enhancements.
+&nbsp;&nbsp;&nbsp;&nbsp;Future improvements could focus on memory optimization through methods like rolling arrays, and exploring alternative data structures or other state representation ways for further performance enhancements.

 ## Appendix: Source Code
 ```c